-Cashin's (2010) and Heller's (2006) framework, fiscal space for health can potentially come from different sources which can be broadly grouped into the following five categories:12 (i) a conducive macro-fiscal environment such as high levels of economic growth and increases in government revenues that, in turn, could facilitate increases in public spending for health; (ii) a re-prioritization of health within the government budget; (iii) an increase in health sector-specific resources, e.g., through earmarked taxation; (iv) health sector-specific grants and foreign aid; and (v) an increase in the efficiency of existing government health outlays.13 Each of the different pillars of fiscal space is explored in turn below within the specific context of Nepal.
+26. Assessing fiscal space for health implies looking at different sources of sustainable financing for increasing public spending on health.
+Conceptually, building on Tandon and Cashin's (2010) and Heller's (2006) framework, fiscal space for health can potentially come from different sources which can be broadly grouped into the following five categories:11 (i) a conducive macro-fiscal environment such as high levels of economic growth and increases in government revenues that, in turn, could facilitate increases in public spending for health; (ii) a re-prioritization of health within the government budget; (iii) an increase in health sector-specific resources, for example, through earmarked taxation; (iv) health sector-specific grants and foreign aid; and (v) an increase in the efficiency of existing government health outlays.12 The different pillars of fiscal space are explored below within the specific context of Nepal.